rafi983/lws_ai-studio/README.md

 **How it works:**
 - A row of mini thumbnails appears beneath the main image in the modal.
 Clicking any thumbnail immediately displays that image in full preview.

-### 🖌️ Canvas Editor
+### 🖌️ Enhanced Canvas Editor

-The **Canvas Editor** is a full-featured, in-browser image editor built into the AI image generation app.
-It allows users to annotate, draw, and enhance generated images directly in the app — no external tools needed.
+The **Canvas Editor** is a powerful, in-browser image editor built directly into the application.
+It empowers you to annotate, transform, and enhance your generated images without needing any external software.
+This turns the app into a one-stop creative suite, from generation to final touches.

 **Features:**

 -   **Freehand Drawing**
-  Draw on the image using a customizable brush with color and stroke width controls.
+    Draw on the image using a customizable brush with color and size controls.

 -   **Text Annotations**
-  Click anywhere on the canvas to place user-input text with adjustable size and color.
+    Click anywhere on the canvas to place user-input text with adjustable color and size.

 -   **Emoji Stickers**
-  Choose from a set of popular emojis to drag-and-drop playful elements onto the image.
+    Choose from a set of popular emojis to add playful elements to your image.

+-   **Image Filters**
+    Apply instant visual effects like **Grayscale**, **Sepia**, and **Invert** to change the mood of your artwork.

+-   **Image Rotation**
+    Rotate the image in 90-degree increments with a single click.

 -   **Undo/Redo History**
     Every drawing action is recorded and can be reversed or re-applied using undo/redo buttons.

-- **Clear Canvas**
+-   **Clear & Reset**
-  Revert the canvas back to the original image with a single click.
+    Revert the canvas back to the original, unedited image with a single click.

 -   **Image Download**
-  Save the edited image as a `.png` file using the built-in download button.
+    Save your edited masterpiece as a high-quality `.png` file using the download button.

+---
 ## 💡 How It Works

-- When the user clicks the **Edit** button on any generated image, the `CanvasEditorModal` opens.
-- The editor loads the image onto a `<canvas>` element at full resolution.
+-   When a user clicks the **Edit** button on any generated image, the `CanvasEditorModal` opens and loads the image onto a `<canvas>` element at its full resolution.
+-   The editor uses React state to manage transformations like `rotation` and `filter` non-destructively.
+When a filter or rotation is applied, the canvas is cleared and the base image is redrawn with the new transformation, preserving the original image data.
-- All drawing and editing actions are rendered directly onto the canvas.
+-   User actions like drawing, text, and emoji placement are rendered directly on top of the transformed base image.
-- The final result can be downloaded, but is not yet saved in app state or local history.
+-   The final canvas state, including all drawings and transformations, can be downloaded at any time.
+The editor's history does not yet include filter or rotation changes.

 ### 🔎 Interactive Image Comparison